ucr-hpcc/ucr-hpcc.github.io/content/en/About/overview/access.md

 ## Using HPCC cluster for classes

-To use the HPCC cluster for teaching, please coordinate with the administrators at least 4 weeks prior to the start of a class so that there is enough time for planning.
-This includes the number of user accounts, software requirement, creation of a class-specific slurm partition, data storage reservations, etc.
+To use the HPCC cluster for teaching, please coordinate with the systems administrators (support@hpcc.ucr.edu) at least 4 weeks prior to the start of a class so that there is enough time for planning.
+Details that need be discussed includes the number of user accounts required, special software requirements, creation of a class-specific Slurm partition, data storage reservations, as well as other needs that may vary for different classes.

 ## External user accounts
 Accounts for external customers can only be granted if a lab has a strong